Shutter Island (film): Critical response

 Keith Uhlich of Time Out New York named Shutter Island the fifth-best film of 2010.

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 169.

 Box office

-Shutter Island was released alongside The Ghost Writer, and with $41 million finished first at the box office and gave Scorsese his best box office opening to-date.
+Shutter Island was released alongside The Ghost Writer, and with $41 million finished first at the box office and gave Scorsese his highest-grossing box office opening to-date.
 The film remained at #1 in its second weekend, with $22.2 million.
 Eventually, it grossed worldwide $294,805,697 and became Scorsese's second highest-grossing film worldwide.
 It is Scorsese's fifth movie to debut at the box office at #1 following Taxi Driver, Goodfellas, Cape Fear, and The Departed.

 Home media

 Shutter Island was released on DVD and Blu-ray on June 8, 2010, in the US and on August 2, 2010, in the UK.
 The UK release featured two editions—a standard edition and a limited steel-case edition.
-For the tenth anniversary, Paramount Pictures released on February 11, 2020, a 4K steelbook + Blu-ray.
+For the tenth anniversary of the film's release, Paramount Pictures released a 4K steelbook and Blu-ray version on February 11, 2020.

 Other media

-Unproduced TV series

-In August 2014, Paramount Television and HBO were reported to be brainstorming a TV series called Ashecliffe, which would serve as an origin story for the film.
+A Shutter Island video game was released for PC in 2010.
+A Nintendo DS version was cancelled.
+In August 2014, Paramount Television and HBO were reported to be developing a prequel TV series, Ashecliffe.

-Video game

-A video game based on the film was released for PC.
-A Nintendo DS version was planned, but cancelled.